Botch (band): Post-Botch bands

-Reunion (2022–present)
+Reunion (2022–2024)

 Hydra Head Records went out of business in 2020, leaving Botch's catalog without a home and was subsequently entirely removed from online streaming services.
 In October 2021, Sargent House announced it had acquired Botch's full catalog and would maintain the band's digital presence as well as future vinyl represses going forward.
 The announcement from members of the band also teased "exciting things in 2022," which created speculation among Botch's fanbase that this alluded to a reunion.
 Cook later clarified: "You might have seen the news that Sargent House is bringing the Botch catalog back.
 We're very stoked.
 But to dispel any confusion, we are not reuniting."
 The first Sargent House reissued We Are the Romans in November 2022 and featuring a new song, "One Twenty Two".
 Despite regrouping to write and record the song, the members of Botch stated the band has not reunited and was not active.

 On October 15, 2022, These Arms Are Snakes and Sandrider performed at a private birthday party for producer Matt Bayles.
 After These Arms Are Snakes' set, the members of Botch took to the stage without prior announcement to perform one song – "Saint Matthew Returns to the Womb".
 The night also marked the 20-year anniversary of the release of An Anthology of Dead Ends, Botch's final studio recording before disbanding.

 The following week, Botch announced a pair of reunion shows in Seattle on February 24 and 25, 2023.
 After the tickets to these shows sold out in 13 seconds, Botch announced a third reunion show in their hometown of Tacoma on February 17.
 Coinciding with the Sargent House re-release of American Nervoso and their Tacoma reunion show, Botch announced a 14-date U.S. tour for October–December 2023.

-Botch has no plans for their reunion beyond the late-2023 tour.
-In an interview with Gut Feeling, Knudson said: "There's no more music for Botch on the horizon; we're doing these shows, and then it's done [...] it's going to happen for a very finite amount of time."
+Botch said they had no plans for their reunion beyond their tour; in an interview with Gut Feeling, Knudson said: "There's no more music for Botch on the horizon; we're doing these shows, and then it's done [...] it's going to happen for a very finite amount of time."
+In October 2023, the band announced a final EU and UK tour for March 2024, spanning fourteen dates, with three of these being in the UK.
+In May 2024, the band embarked on their first and only tour of Australia.
+The band played their final show at the Showbox in Seattle on June 15, 2024—22 years to the date of their original final performance (061502) in 2002.
+A live album of the concert was released through Sargent House on June 27, 2025.